cafe-desktop/ctksourceview/README.md

-GtkSourceView
+CtkSourceView
 =============

-GtkSourceView is a GNOME library that extends GtkTextView, the standard CTK+ widget for multiline text editing.
-GtkSourceView adds support for syntax highlighting, undo/redo, file loading and saving, search and replace, a completion system, printing, displaying line numbers, and other features typical of a source code editor.
+CtkSourceView is a GNOME library that extends CtkTextView, the standard CTK+ widget for multiline text editing.
+CtkSourceView adds support for syntax highlighting, undo/redo, file loading and saving, search and replace, a completion system, printing, displaying line numbers, and other features typical of a source code editor.

-The GtkSourceView library is free software and is released under the terms of the GNU Lesser General Public License, see the 'COPYING' file for more details.
+The CtkSourceView library is free software and is released under the terms of the GNU Lesser General Public License, see the 'COPYING' file for more details.
-The official web site is https://wiki.gnome.org/Projects/GtkSourceView.
+The official web site is https://wiki.gnome.org/Projects/CtkSourceView.

 Dependencies
 ------------